A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Conclusions and future research

-As shown, metaheuristics-based approaches are the most popular.
-This is quite striking, as such approaches require the evaluation of a large amount of HP configurations, and training/testing the target algorithm for any given HP configuration is usually the most expensive step in the HPO algorithm (due to, e.g., the $k$-fold cross validation, the optimization steps required for the algorithm's internal parameters, the evaluation of potentially expensive performance measures such as energy consumption or inference time, etc.).
-Table \ref{tab:complexity} compares the number of expensive HP evaluations required for multiple HPO algorithms included in this survey, according to two parameters: $N$ (which refers to the initial population size for metaheuristic-based algorithms, and to the size of the initial design for metamodel-based algorithms) and $I$ (the number of iterations performed).
-The order of the rows in the table reflects an increase in the number of HP evaluations required (for this comparison, parameters that are specific to given algorithms, such as $A, Ns, T, n, $ and $N''$, are assumed to take specific values which are mentioned in the table).
-Clearly, the number of costly function evaluations in a typical metamodel-based optimization is much lower than in a metaheuristics-based algorithm, as usually only a single new solution is evaluated in each iteration.
-Nevertheless, the metamodel-based algorithms by \cite{chin2020pareco} (row 7 in Table \ref{tab:complexity}) require surprisingly many evaluations since the authors dedicate additional evaluations to further improve the solutions found.
-The metaheuristic-based algorithm by \cite{pathak2020deep} (row 9 in Table \ref{tab:complexity}) can be particularly expensive, as it performs a chaotic local search to generate $N''$ additional solutions for each solution present in the population of a given iteration.
+In the current literature, metaheuristic-based HPO approaches are clearly the most popular.
+This is quite striking, as such approaches require the evaluation of a large amount of HP configurations, and training/testing the target algorithm for any given HP configuration is usually the most expensive step in the HPO algorithm (due to, e.g., the $k$-fold cross-validation, the optimization steps required for the algorithm's internal parameters, the evaluation of potentially expensive performance measures such as energy consumption or inference time, etc.).
+Further research on hybrid HPO algorithms appears promising here.
+So far, research on these algorithms remains scarce; yet, one would expect that such algorithms combine the best of two worlds, providing low computational cost (as the metamodel provides inexpensive function evaluations) along with a heuristic search that avoids the challenge of optimizing an acquisition function.

-Our research leads us to different recommendations for future work.
-Firstly, current results have demonstrated that using \emph{ensembles} of optimal HP configurations can yield improvements \citep{ekbal2015joint, sopov2015self, ekbal2016simultaneous,zhang2016multiobjective}.
+Current results have also demonstrated that using \emph{ensembles} of optimal HP configurations can yield improvements \citep{ekbal2015joint, sopov2015self, ekbal2016simultaneous,zhang2016multiobjective}.
 Yet, this evidently increases the number of HP evaluations required.
 In future research, it may be promising to look at ensembles of multiple metamodels \citep{wistuba2018scalable, cho2020basic}, multiple acquisition functions \citep{cowen2020hebo}, or even multiple optimization procedures \citep{liu2020gpu}.